itCG – 5 rescued from sinking boat, man overboard, tug sinks, Guardian profiled

 Posted by Christopher Lagan, Monday, November 23, 2009

-Tags: Air Station Elizabeth City, Air Station Kodiak, Air Station Miami, Captain Meredith Austin, CGC Dolphin, oil spill, Search and Rescue, Sector Deleware Bay, Station Fort Macon, Washington State Department of Ecology
+Tags: Air Station Elizabeth City, Air Station Kodiak, Air Station Miami, Captain Meredith Austin, coast guard cutter dolphin, oil spill, Sector Deleware Bay, Station Fort Macon, Washington State Department of Ecology